WWL (AM)

-WWL (870 kHz) is a U.S. AM radio station in New Orleans, Louisiana, owned by Audacy, Inc. The station has a talk radio format with sports talk at night.
-Studios are at the 400 Poydras Tower in the New Orleans Central Business District.
+WWL (870 kHz) is an AM radio station in New Orleans, Louisiana, owned by Audacy, Inc. WWL and 105.3 WWL-FM simulcast a news/talk radio format with sports talk at night.
+The station's studios are in the 400 Poydras Tower in the New Orleans Central Business District.
+On January 7, 2024, Audacy filed a chapter 11 plan for bankruptcy with almost $2 billion of debt.

-WWL is a clear channel station, operating with 50,000 watts around the clock from a transmitter site in Estelle, Louisiana.
+WWL is a clear-channel, Class A station.
+Its transmitter power output is 50,000 watts, the maximum for commercial AM stations in the U.S. It uses a directional antenna with a two-tower array.
+The transmitter is in the Jean Lafitte National Historical Park in Estelle, Louisiana.
 The daytime signal provides at least secondary coverage to large parts of the Gulf Coast, with city-grade coverage reaching as far east as Pensacola, Florida, and as far west as Lafayette, Louisiana.
-At night it can be heard across much of the central and southern United States, and, with a good radio, as far north as Minneapolis.
+At night it can be heard across much of the central and southern United States.

-Since April 2006, WWL has been simulcast on WWL-FM 105.3 MHz, and is also carried on that station's HD1 signal.

-WWL is the Louisiana Primary Entry Point for the Emergency Alert System (EAS), and with sister station WLMG is responsible for activations of the Southeast Louisiana EAS plan.
+WWL is the Louisiana Primary Entry Point for the Emergency Alert System (EAS).
+With sister station 101.9 WLMG, it is responsible for activation of the Southeast Louisiana EAS plan.

 Programming

+News and talk

+The weekday schedule features news and talk programming mornings and early afternoons, shifting to sports talk and live play-by-play after 4 pm.
+All weekday programming from 5 am to 8 pm is hosted by local WWL personalities and reporters.
+The only nationally syndicated programs are Infinity Sports Network shows at 8 pm, family finances expert Dave Ramsey at 1 am and This Morning, America's First News with Gordon Deal, at 4 am.

+Weekend programming includes shows on money, law, gardening, home improvement and the outdoors before sports takes over the schedule.
 WWL is a long-time affiliate of the CBS Radio Network.
-The weekday schedule features news and talk programming mornings and early afternoons, shifting to sports talk and live play-by-play after 4 p.m.
-All weekday programming from 5 a.m. to midnight is hosted by local WWL personalities and reporters.
-The only nationally syndicated programs are paranormal show Beyond Reality at 11 p.m., family finances expert Dave Ramsey at 1 a.m. and This Morning, America's First News with Gordon Deal, an hour of early morning news, at 4 a.m.
-WWL continues to cover the post-Hurricane Katrina rebuilding of New Orleans and the Gulf Coast region with local news and talk programming.

-Weekend programming includes shows on money, law, gardening, home improvement, cars and dining before sports takes over the schedule.
-Most hours on weekdays begin with local newscasts branded as WWL First News, while CBS News Radio begins most hours on nights and weekends.
+Most hours on weekdays begin with local newscasts branded as WWL First News, while CBS News begins most hours nights and weekends.

 Sports

-As a part-time CBS Sports Radio affiliate, programming from that network is heard Friday and Saturday nights, and in several blocks during the day and evening on Sunday.
-When two live sporting events occur at the same time, WWL moves one of the games to its sister station, WWWL, which switched to a mostly sports format in November 2006.
+Sports shows begin during afternoon drive time, hosted by former NFL quarterback Bobby Hebert.
+WWL-AM-FM are part-time Infinity Sports Network affiliates.
+Programming from that network is heard in late evenings, and in several blocks during the day on weekends.
+When two live sporting events occur at the same time, one of the games moves to sister station WWWL, which airs a mostly sports format.

-WWL has for many years been the flagship station for broadcasts of New Orleans Saints football games, continuously since the 1995 season.
-Jim Henderson and ex-Saint Hokie Gajan were the broadcast team from 2000 until Gajan's death from cancer on April 11, 2016.
-Prior to the 1998 NFL Draft, when son Peyton Manning was drafted by the Indianapolis Colts, Archie Manning provided commentary on WWL's Saints coverage from his retirement as a player in 1985 through 1997.